GerHobbelt/rapidcsv/README.md

 ## Performance gains
 Removed header `<typeinfo>` and calls to function `typeid(...)`.
-In template based library usage of `typeid(...)` is unnecessary as templates are working with _types_ itself, as C++ template supports specialization based on types.
-Calls to `typeid(...)` for run-time branching-conditions inside of class-member-functions takes a performance hit.
-Instead use of template class specializations and compile time code selection/elimination using  **constexpr** eliminates conditional branching at run-time, thereby improving performance.
+In template based code, calling any _RTTI_ functions such as `typeid(...)` is unnecessary, as templates are working with _types_ itself.
+As C++ template supports specialization based on types, calls to `typeid(...)` for run-time branching-conditions inside of class-member-functions takes a performance hit.
+Instead use of template class specializations and compile time code selection/elimination using  **constexpr** eliminates run-time conditional branching, thereby improving performance.

 Inside some of the for-loops in upstream-repo, conditional branching based on result of `std::distance(...)` has been eliminated by shifting-ahead the starting iterator of the for-loop.

 Function addresses are passed as template-parameter, instead of previously function-parameter.
 This helps the compiler make inline/direct call instead of pointer-indirection.

-## View rows using Filter and Sort on columns
+## Added feature : View rows using Filter and Sort on columns
 Filter on rows using template class `FilterDocument`.
 Similar to SQL `WHERE`.
 Sort rows using template class `SortDocument`.
 Similar to SQL `ORDER BY`.
 Both filter and sort is provided by template class `FilterSortDocument`.